llienofdoom/nv_vse_ffmpeg_mov2mp4/README.md

 # nv_vse_ffmpeg_mov2mp4

 ## info
-This is a very simple tool for converting and kinda video file into an mp4, letting you choose the compression rate and also some built in resolutions.
+This is a **very** simple tool for converting any kind of video file into an mp4, letting you choose the compression rate and also some built in resolutions.
 This will have to be expanded in the future or as the need arises.
 This **SHOULD** work fine on linux, mac and windows, as long as you have [FFMPEG](https://www.ffmpeg.org/) installed, and included in your `PATH`.